hassanyf/corDRONE/README.md

 # corDRONE
-A android application to control a drone using hand-gestures via Myo Armband
+A android application to control a drone using hand-gestures via Myo Armband.